Iowa vs. Seton Hall College Basketball Predictions & Picks - November 24

 Iowa vs. Seton Hall Predictions & Picks: Spread, Total - November 24

-Friday's contest at LionTree Arena has the Iowa Hawkeyes (3-2) matching up with the Seton Hall Pirates (4-1) at 6:00 PM (on November 24).
-Our computer prediction projects a 78-74 win for Iowa, who is a small favorite based on our model.
+Friday's game features the Iowa Hawkeyes (3-2) and the Seton Hall Pirates (4-1) matching up at LionTree Arena (on November 24) at 6:00 PM.
+This matchup, according to our computer prediction, will result in a 78-74 victory for Iowa.

-Based on our computer prediction, Iowa projects to cover the 1.5-point spread in its matchup versus Seton Hall.
-The over/under has been set at , and the two teams are projected to hit the over.
+According to our computer prediction, Iowa is projected to cover the point spread (1.5) against Seton Hall.
+The two teams are expected to fall short of the 153 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!